Complete Streets policy development

 What kinds of places pass Complete Streets policies?

-Over 1400 Complete Streets policies have been passed in the United States, in small towns, suburbs, and big cities alike.
+More than 1600 Complete Streets policies have been passed in the United States, in small towns, suburbs, and big cities alike.
 See the full list and interactive map ››

 Where are the best Complete Streets policies?

 Each year the Coalition releases its analysis and ranking of the best Complete Streets policies in the country based on the 10 policy elements.
 See the full series ››